Toryt/contracts/README.md

     - ignore unnecessary files in distribution
   - IV/4.1.2:
     - fix bug in dealing with `arguments`, when they contain a Symbol
+- V
+  - V/5.0.0
+    - stop support for Node 8
+    - move from Travis to Bitbucket

 ## Where to find